-- 9.1.1 Criteria for performance shall be categorized as Teaching, Professional Activity, and Service consistent with a Member's letter of appointment.
-The criteria by which performance is to be judged shall be: - 9.1.1.1 Teaching
+9.1.1 Criteria for performance shall be categorized as Teaching, Professional Activity, and Service consistent with a Member's letter of appointment.
+The criteria by which performance is to be judged shall be:

+9.1.1.1 Teaching

-Teaching faculty shall be responsible to provide evidence of teaching effectiveness, commitment to appropriate and productive pedagogical methods, advising of students, development of curriculum, preparation of curricular materials and publication of curricular materials, coordination of part-time faculty and graduate assistants, and through the supervision of independent student work such as long projects, independent studies, masters theses or projects and doctoral dissertations.
+Teaching faculty shall be responsible to provide evidence of teaching effectiveness, commitment to appropriate and productive pedagogical methods, advising of students, development of curriculum, preparation of curricular materials and publication of curricular materials, use of data collected during the assessment of student learning, coordination of part-time faculty and graduate assistants, and through the supervision of independent student work such as long projects, independent studies, masters theses or projects and doctoral dissertations.
 In support of instructional effectiveness, the member shall maintain a high level of knowledge and expertise in the member's area of specialization.